zachofstra/DoD-bureaucracy-study-/README.md

 some years only reported overall media.
 I used median of medians or overall median when that was all that was available.
 From 2008 to 2014, the Army was not able to report a median so for them, their mean was used for those years only as it tracked closely in other years with the median.

+Python code for VAR analysis was developed with assistance from Claude AI (Anthropic) AI assistance (Claude, Anthropic) was used for reference formatting and research organization